 Chlamydia often has no noticeable symptoms.
-If symptoms do appear, they usually do so 7–21 days of exposure.
-However, it can take weeks to months for people to notice any changes.
+If symptoms do appear, they usually do so between 7–21 days after exposure.
 Tests can usually detect chlamydia 1–2 weeks after exposure.

 The time between a person coming into contact with the infection and symptoms first appearing is called the incubation period.
 The time it takes to know if a person has chlamydia will depend on whether symptoms appear and if the person seeks a test.